HAVE YOU LOST YOUR PET?

 and until 7 p.m.
 Wednesdays.

 The fee paid to claim an animal from the shelter can be applied towards the cost of having the dog or cat spayed or neutered.
-Please plan to visit the shelter to search for your lost pet.
+Please visit the shelter to search in person for your lost pet.
 Only you will be able to positively identify your pet if it is not wearing traceable identification.
 Upon your visit we will also review reports of animals that have been found and are being held in the home of the person who found the animal.

 Keep Pet Identification Current!